Bauer’s Bubble Watch 6.0

 Like Saint Louis, another team not on the bubble but one to keep an eye on is Oklahoma State.
 The Cowboys probably can’t earn a spot in the NCAA Tournament without taking home the Big 12’s auto-bid, but you should take a look at their résumé anyway.
 You may be surprised.

-Locks: Oregon, Colorado, Colorado
+Locks: Oregon, Arizona, Colorado

 Safe for now: USC